 The verdict?
-Although I was skeptical that an OTC topical would make much of a difference, after a few weeks of use, I did see that the melasma patch on my forehead started to lighten!
-Especially in photos, I could really notice a difference.
+Although I was skeptical that an OTC topical would make much difference, after a few weeks of use, I did see that the melasma patch on my forehead started to lighten—especially in photos, I could really notice a difference.
 That said, subtle improvement wasn’t enough for me: I wanted this bad boy gone.
 It was time to go for something a little more aggressive.

-I was eager to try this wonder pill, but alas – tranexamic acid can slightly increase risk of blood clots, and since my IUD has the same side effect, they’re contra-indicated.
+I was eager to try this wonder pill, but alas tranexamic acid can slightly increase the risk of blood clots, and since my IUD has the same side effect, they’re contraindicated.

-On the day of my treatment, I went to her office for a quick application of a mud-like mask that I had to wear for 8 hours – and yes, I had to wear it out of the office and in my car on the way home.
+On the day of my treatment, I went to her office for a quick application of a mud-like mask that I had to wear for eight hours—and yes, I had to wear it out of the office and in my car on the way home.
 My children were intrigued.

-On day 15, the peeling stopped, and suddenly I was left with the most even, glowy skin that didn’t even need makeup.
+On day 15, the peeling stopped, and suddenly I was left with the evenest, glowy skin that didn’t even need makeup.
 My melasma was gone, people.
 And on top of that, my skin texture was smoother and looked all around healthier.

 Dr. Geddes-Bruce reminded me that melasma is basically a chronic condition that will require a bit of maintenance to keep it at bay.
-My plan is to spot treat with my hydroquinone 3 – 5 days a week in the summer whenever it starts to flare up, and take it down to 1 – 2 days a week in the winter months.
-I have zero regrets and am so thrilled with the results, but boy was it a journey.
-One I hope never to have to repeat, which is why I’ve become more vigilant than ever with my daily sunscreen, and on days when I’m going to be in the sun, I’m never without my hat.
+My plan is to spot treat with my hydroquinone three to five days a week in the summer whenever it starts to flare up and take it down to one to two days a week in the winter months.
+I have zero regrets and am so thrilled with the results, but boy was it a journey—one I hope never to have to repeat which is why I’ve become more vigilant than ever with my daily sunscreen.
+And on days when I’m going to be in the sun, I’m never without my hat and sunglasses.